ipfs-shipyard/space/testing/testing-plan.md

 This test case passes if both steps pass.

-## Test Case - Retrieve an IPFS File
+## Test Case - Transmit an IPFS File (Ground to Space)

 Steps:
-1. Using the controller software, send the `ImportFile` command to the `myceli` space instance with a known good path for the one-pass payload file.
+1. Using the controller software, send the `ImportFile` command to the `myceli` ground instance with a known good path for the one-pass payload file.
     - This step passes if an `FileImported` response with CID is received.
 Any other response / no response is a failure.
-1. Using the controller software, send the `TransmitDag` command to the `myceli` space instance with the CID obtained from the `FileImported` response and with the network address of the space-to-ground radio link.
+1. Using the controller software, send the `TransmitDag` command to the `myceli` ground instance with the CID obtained from the `FileImported` response and with the network address of the ground-to-space radio link.
-1. Using the controller software, send the `ValidateDag` command to the `myceli` ground instance with the CID obtained from the `FileImported` response.
+1. Using the controller software, send the `ValidateDag` command to the `myceli` space instance with the CID obtained from the `FileImported` response.
     - This step passes if an `ValidateDagResponse` response with true.
 Any other response / no response is a failure.
-1. Using the controller software, send the `ExportDag` command to the `myceli` ground instance with the CID obtained from the `FileImported` response and a writeable file path.
+1. Using the controller software, send the `ExportDag` command to the `myceli` space instance with the CID obtained from the `FileImported` response and a writeable file path.
     - This step passes if `myceli` is able to correctly write a file to the given file path.

 Command Details: